915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 \[[1](#id1)]
-âCheese Shopâ is a Monty Pythonâs sketch: a customer enters a cheese shop, but whatever cheese he asks for, the clerk says itâs missing.
+“Cheese Shop” is a Monty Python’s sketch: a customer enters a cheese shop, but whatever cheese he asks for, the clerk says it’s missing.